"

 Version

-Software updates frequently update and updates are typically available for free on the web.
+Software updates frequently update, and updates are typically available for free on the web.
 This is the advantage of getting software by downloading it from the web; you get the most recent version.
-In reference to software updates, each improvement of software is assigned a number.
-So when the established software version, let’s say 1.5.3 gets improved, the next version will be 1.5.4.
+Regarding software updates, each software improvement is assigned a number.
+So when the established software version, say 1.5.3, improves, the next version will be 1.5.4.
 Generally, the following describes changes:

-• A major number or first number change indicates changes in overall functionality (1.5 to 2.1)
+• Major number, or first number change, indicates changes in overall functionality (1.5 to 2.1)

 Browsers